Parenting

-If you are considering parenting, but you are thinking you just are not ready, we have some great news to share with you.
+If you are considering parenting, but you aren’t sure if you’re ready, we have some great news to share with you.
 Very few people ever feel ready to parent.
-Every woman on the planet has had a flood of emotions when finding out they are pregnant.
+Every woman on the planet has experienced a flood of emotions when finding out they are pregnant.
 Married or single, planned or not, parenting has a unique set of opportunities and challenges.
 Even in the most idealistic of situations, the thought of parenting can be overwhelming.
-So first, take a deep breath and realize you are not alone and you are not the first person feeling what you are feeling.
+So first, take a deep breath and realize that you are not alone, and you are not the first person to feel what you are feeling.

-We hope to bring some truths to common myths and provide you with social services and general support you may be facing in this unexpected pregnancy.
+We hope to bring some truths to common myths, and provide you with social services and general support you may be needing as a result of your unexpected pregnancy.

-First, there is no one type of family today.
-There are many family units and even more styles of parenting.
-There is much to explore as you consider your next steps dealing with an unplanned pregnancy.
+First, there is no ‘one type’ of family today.
+There are many divers kinds of family units and even more styles of parenting.
+There is much to explore as you consider your next steps in dealing with an unplanned pregnancy.

-As society has evolved, the immediate thought when facing an unplanned pregnancy is not to simply rush and get married.
-Or run and hide ‘someplace’ to have the baby in secret.
+As society has evolved, the immediate thought when facing an unplanned pregnancy is not to simply rush and get married, or to run and hide ‘someplace’ to have the baby in secret.

 Did you know 50% of all pregnancies in the United States are unplanned?
-There is a lot more grace surrounding this topic and, in many situations, an unplanned pregnancy does not have the same stigma it once did.
+There is a lot more grace surrounding this topic than there used to be, and in many situations, an unplanned pregnancy does not have the same stigma it once did.
 The focus has shifted towards equipping women with resources to make decisions that are right for them.

 Single Parenting